 The Housing Law Unit (HLU) helps:

-- People whose landlords are trying to evict them in cases involving disputes about rent (non-payment cases)
+- Tenants whose landlords are trying to evict them in cases involving disputes about rent (non-payment cases)

-- People with cases where the landlord wants to evict them whether or not the rent has been paid (holdover cases)
+- Tenants with cases where the landlord wants to evict them whether or not the rent has been paid (holdover cases)

 - Tenants who have been evicted illegally – when the landlord has forced them out without going to court at all